tanayseven/pong-archive/README.md

 This piece of code is very close to my heart.
 This is the very first project and is the very first video game that I programmed.
 This repo is just an archive of that piece of code which I can keep a track of and look back with nostelgia.
 This code was written somwhere around the 30th of November 2010.
 Here are the instructions on how to run this piece of code.

+Run `make help` for getting the list of all the make commands

 If you're running from linux
 ----------------------------

+P.S.
+This has only been tested on Linux

 1. Make sure you have DosBox installed, that's the key emulator since this is an application implemented in DOS